-It is clear that we can now see $\bar F$ as a subring of $End(V)$, and that if $(V,F)$ is a near vector space, $F$ commutative, then $V$ is an $\bar F$-module.
-For two near vector spaces over $F$, $\bar F$ will be the same in both cases (as it is just formal sums), but $\bar F$ may well act quite differently depending on the near vector space.
+It is clear that we can now see $\bar F$ as a subring of $End(V)$, and that if $(V,F)$ is a near-vector space, $F$ commutative, then $V$ is an $\bar F$-module.
+For two near-vector spaces over $F$, $\bar F$ will be the same in both cases (as it is just formal sums), but $\bar F$ may well act quite differently depending on the near-vector space.